Grace-Amondi/MaterialBox/README.md

 ## Introduction
 ![demo](./images/demo.png)
-MaterialBox is an open source template for creating webmaps with html, css and javascript.
+MaterialBox is an open source template for creating beautiful mobile-responsive webmaps with html, css and javascript.
 It was created with the help of [Materialize](https://materializecss.com/ "Materialize") and [Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/api/ "Mapbox GL JS").
 View [demo](https://materialbox.surge.sh/)

 ## Run Locally